epfl-ada/ada-2023-project-dromadaire/README.md

     <div style="width: 48%;">
         <!-- Your text goes here -->

-- From year 1 to year 5, we observe diverging trends for the most selected and highest-rated features.
-We can conclude that the film industry doesn’t seem to choose their main actors depending on what viewers prefer.
+- From year 1 to year 5, we would observe diverging trends for the most selected and top-rated features.
+We could conclude that the film industry doesn’t seem to choose their main actors depending on what viewers prefer.

-- From year 6 to year 10, we observe converging trends for both curves meaning the film industry tends to take into account the viewer’s preferences when choosing their main actors.
+- From year 6 to year 10, we could observe converging trends for both curves meaning the film industry tends to take into account the viewer’s preferences when choosing their main actors.
     </div>
     <div style="width: 40%;">
         <img align="right" src="images/crossAnalysis.png" alt="Cross Analysis">Figure 1: Example of cross-analysis result</p>